NotThatGoodOfAProgrammer/Music-recommendations/README.md

 ## Possible issues

 * releases from past 2 weeks(tag:new) seems not to work with genres [read more](https://community.spotify.com/t5/Spotify-for-Developers/API-No-way-to-search-tag-new-with-genre/td-p/5483721)

+## Furher improvments

+1. Spotify uses HTTP/1.1 instead of HTTP/2
+2. Can't change neither format of images nor their size from Spotifys response.
+There are some APIs that can do the later however, their either to [slow](https://rapidapi.com/jdiez/api/mediacrush/pricing) [(2nd link)](https://www.filestack.com/pricing/#/marketplace) or have [too low of a limit](https://www.abstractapi.com/api/image-processing-optimization-api#pricing) to be beneficial.
+There is also [proxy](https://imgproxy.net/#pro) option but I still would have to invest time/money into it.

 ## Credits:
 Color palette from Spotify<br>